spolu/dwm.vim/Readme.md

 - `CTRL-C` Close the current window if no unsaved changes
 - `CTRL-J` Jumps to next window (clockwise)
 - `CTRL-K` Jumps to previous window (anti-clockwise)
-- `CTRL-F` Focus the current window, that is, place it in the [M] area & stacks all other windows in the [S] areas
+- `CTRL-H` Focus the current window, that is, place it in the [M] area & stacks all other windows in the [S] areas

 ### ScreenShot